c0mix/WirelessMayhem/README.md

 ### Hardware
 In my personal experience with wifi penetration testing, I suggest you to buy this external wifi antenna:
 - http://www.tp-link.it/products/details/cat-11_TL-WN722N.html

-but any type of wireless network adapter, if capable of packet injection, should work well, just check the compatibilty list here:
+But any type of wireless network adapter, if capable of packet injection, should work well, just check the compatibilty list here:
 - https://www.aircrack-ng.org/doku.php?id=compatible_cards

 ## WMF Setup (on Debian)